madbernard/cv/README.md

 # MadBernard's Resume

+## Headline
-## Highly skilled full stack/front end engineer seeking great team to collaborate with, to build quality code and websites that solve real user problems.
+**Highly skilled full stack/front end engineer seeking great team to collaborate with, to build quality code and websites that solve real user problems.**

 I love ownership and communication!
 If you'd like to provide an accessible experience, I'm your dev.
 I have a proven track record of delivering robust, secure, responsive experiences to millions.

-## Currently seeking positions in the Peninsula and San Francisco
+### Currently seeking positions in the Peninsula and San Francisco

 Email or raise a ticket if you'd like to get in touch.